mathworks/Open-Microscopy-Data-MATLAB/README.md

 This tutorial uses the following products\
 MATLAB\
 Image Processing Toolbox\
+This code has been developed and tested using MATLAB 2023a

 **Note**
 This tutorial works best when delivered by a tutor.
 It is important to highlight best practices when working with Open Data, publishing Open Code or making research output reproducible